 Eclipse assumes by default that all code is multi-threaded, which cripples its local type inference.
 (This default can be turned off, however.)
-By contrast, the Checker Framework allows the user to specify whether code will be run concurrently or not via the -AconcurrentSemantics command-line option (see Section 32.4.4).
+The Checker Framework allows the user to specify whether code will be run concurrently or not via the -AconcurrentSemantics command-line option (see Section 32.4.4).